chrisdavenport/service/README.md

 Bear in mind that, unlike query execution, execution of the command will only start after the current command and all its raised domain events have finished executing.

-### Firing a command or query from within a domain event listener.
+### Firing a command or query from within a domain event listener

 Sometimes it is useful to fire off a query from within a domain event listener.
 This is made possible by the fact that the second argument to the event handler method is